alinesresende/learning-golang-from-zero/lectures-golang/mini-application/README.md

-## Mini Application
+## Mini Application :floppy_disk:

 ### Command Line

-In this file I learned how to create command line applications in Golang.
+In this file I learned how to create command line applications in Golang. <br> <br>
-The first application aims to locate the IP of a website.
-The second application aims to locate the server of a website.
+▪️ The first application aims to locate the IP of a website. <br>
+▪️ The second one aims to locate the server of a website.